Ottoman Athens

 Ioannis Mpenizelos, (app.
 1735-1807) writer of history of Athens, was a notable person of Athenian society.
 He studied in the first school and taught in the second.
 He came in contact with French Montmorency (1788) and with the British Jown Hawkins, whom hosted at his place for 40 days in 1796) he is the main source for that period of Athens.
 Mpenizelos house is the best house you can visit for that period as well.

 Another famous building of Ottoman Athens is built in 1759 from Tzistarakis.
 It is said that the 17th pillar from Olympian Zeus temple was blown up in 1759 in order to build the mosque.
 It could have been also a pillar from Hadrian’s library nearby.
-But superstitions claim that Athenians believed there was an ancient curse, something that was confirmed by a sudden desease in Athens, just like Kyloneion Agos….
+But superstitions claim that Athenians believed there was an ancient curse, something that was confirmed by a sudden disease in Athens, just like Kyloneion Agos….
 According to the urban legend, Zeus was mourning that nobody slept that night in Athens.
 City was peaceful again after the murder of voevoda (Ottoman mayor).

 Athens after 1760 – towards the Greek War of Independence